bisscomm/refinerycms-members2/README.md

 Setting this flag will require all visitors of that page to have a member account.
 Otherwise, 404 error page is returned.
 This filtering is handled in `lib/refinery/members/instance_methods.rb`.
 You may want to check with that implementation should you decide to override it.
+The gotcha is: this flag is not accessible out-of-the-box, you will need to edit/override your page editing template(s) and add it yourself.

 Another gotcha is: "need_login" flag does not work for the root page of CMS (which is handled by a dedicated "home" action in Refinery::PagesController).
 The idea is to give a chance to an unsuspecting visitor